mugwomp93/720x720_overlays/README.md

 - I suggest leaving Shadow Offset Horiz at 4.50 as the preset value adds a shadow on the right edge of the screen that the overlays are design to complement.
 They may look weird if you reduce the horizontal shadow or change the direction.
 Similarly, the edge shadows on the overlay may look strange if used without the shader preset.

 # [Game Boy Color](https://github.com/mugwomp93/720x720_overlays/tree/main/720x720%20overlays)
 1playerinsertcoin was kind enough to create a number of iterations of this overlay grid.
-I think the final version looks great, which is especially impressive considering they don't have a 720x720 device.
+I think the final version looks fantastic, which is especially impressive considering they don't have a 720x720 device.
 I'm not 100% happy with the edge shadow so I may revisit it at some point, but otherwise this is as close to finished as any of these overlays.

 ![GBC](https://github.com/user-attachments/assets/880701cc-ed7e-4917-a938-50da715529c5)